 Planning a Stay

-No direct booking link or phone contact is confirmed in available data; reaching out via the property's official channels is the appropriate first step.
+Reaching out via the property's official channels is the appropriate first step.
 As a recently opened property on a small island with a controlled room count, availability at peak periods (late March through May, October and November) should be treated as limited.
-Current pricing is not confirmed in available data and should be verified at time of booking.
+Pricing should be verified at time of booking.
 The property's Google rating of 4.3 from 140 reviews reflects a relatively young review base, and first-hand accounts in travel and art press have been the more reliable source of pre-visit research while the property establishes its data footprint.

 Pricing, Compared